Doom Eternal: Gameplay

-Creative director Hugo Martin has stated there would be twice as many demon types as in the 2016 reboot.
-There are new types of enemies, such as the Marauder and Doom Hunter, while others, such as the Pain Elemental, Arachnotron, and Arch-vile, have been reintroduced from previous Doom entries.
+Alongside most of the enemies featured in the previous entry, Doom Eternal introduces new enemies such as the Marauder and Doom Hunter while others, such as the Pain Elemental, Arachnotron, and Arch-vile, have been reintroduced from previous Doom entries.
 A new system called "Destructible Demons" is featured, in which enemies' bodies progressively deteriorate as they take damage.
 Through this system, certain parts of a demon's anatomy can be destroyed to eliminate their ability to use their stronger attacks.
-There is also a new lives system.
+There is also a new life system.
 During gameplay, players can collect 1-up items (which look like green helmets) scattered around the environment.
-When the Doom Slayer perishes in combat, he will respawn where he died if he has spare lives, instead of restarting at the nearest checkpoint.
+When the Doom Slayer perishes in combat, he will respawn where he died, instead of restarting at the nearest checkpoint.

-The game features several asymmetric multiplayer modes, including Battlemode.
+The game features an asymmetric multiplayer pvp mode titled Battlemode.
 This game type is a 2v1 PvP multi-round match where two player-controlled demons take on one fully loaded Slayer.
-There are five playable demons at launch, with more to be included in free updates post-launch.
+There were five playable demons at launch, with more to be included in free updates post-launch.
 The current six available demons are the Marauder, Mancubus, Pain Elemental, Revenant, Arch-vile, and Dread Knight.
 In addition to regular attacks, each demon has a "summoning wheel," which contains a selection of four additional abilities.
 An additional mode, Horde mode, was released on October 26, 2021, as a part of update 6.66.

 Also new to the game is the hub area, called "Fortress of Doom", which players can visit between missions, containing a number of rooms with upgrades and gear locked behind doors.
 Players can also unlock a bonus weapon, the Unmaykr, after clearing six challenging Slayer Gates.